 After a year of running the website on my own using the WordPress platform, my wife expressed interest in starting up a food blog.

-Knowing how hard it was to start a new WordPress site on my own, I renewed my search for something like SBI except fully integrated with WordPress.
+Knowing how hard it was to get over the inertia to start a new WordPress site on my own, I renewed my search for something like SBI except fully integrated with WordPress.

 By giving them a try for free with my wife’s blog, I realized that this service had the things that I was looking for in terms of the educational resources, the WordPress-based platform, and a thriving community.